ESMValGroup/ESMValTool_Tutorial/_episodes/11-esmvalcoreapi.md

 {: .challenge}

 ## Find Datasets with facets
-We have seen from running available recipes that ESMValTool is able to find data from facets that were given in the recipe.
+Facets are key names and their values which help define the dataset.
+They are used to find the particular dataset.
+See **Adding a dataset entry** section in the [Writing your own recipe]({{ page.root }}{% link _episodes/06-preprocessor.md %}) episode for examples.
 We can use this in a Notebook, including filling out the facets for data definition.
 To do this we will use the `Dataset` object from the API.
-Let's look at this example which you can copy to a Jupyter notebook.
+Let's look at this example, which you can copy to a Jupyter notebook.

 ```python